jimen8930/README-Generator/README.md

 This project is licensed under the MIT License.

 ## Contributing
 Contributions to the README Generator are welcome!
-Here are the guidlines for this project.Fork the repository.
+Here are the guidelines for this project.
+Fork the repository.
 Create a new branch for your contribution.
 Make your changes.
 Commit and push your changes to your forked repository.
 Submit a pull request, and provide a detailed description of your changes.

 ## Tests
 To run tests, use the following command: